Surgeons at NYU Langone Medical Center Perform the Most Extensive Face Transplant to Date & First in New York State

 Multimedia Materials Available

-Multimedia materials, including pre- and post-photos, quote sheet, broll package, and a three-dimensional surgical visualization video, can be found in our online Dropbox.
+Multimedia materials, including pre- and post-photos, quote sheet, broll package, and a three-dimensional surgical visualization video, are available upon request.

 Media Relations Department